A representation-theoretical approach to higher-dimensional Lie-Hamilton systems: The symplectic Lie algebra

 \subsection{Constants of the motion and superposition rules}

 Besides a direct attempt to integrate the system \eqref{eq:Schrodinger:system}, which may be computationally quite demanding, in spite of the linearity of the equation \eqref{eqms1}, an alternative strategy is to find a superposition rule, the existence of which is ensured by the structure of LH (in particular Lie) system \cite{Lucas}.
 One of the advantages of a compatible symplectic structure for LH systems, when compared to classical Lie systems, is that the coalgebra formalism (see \cite{Ballesteros2013} and references therein for details) provides a systematic and algorithmic procedure to construct $t$-independent constants of the motion, using the Casimir invariants of the LH algebra, as explained in Section~\ref{subsection:coalgebra}.
-For the LH algebra of the $\widehat{\cS}(1)$-LH system $\X$ on $T^{*} \R^{2}$, expressed on a basis $\set{v_{1}, \ldots, v_{6}}$ and satisfying the brackets \eqref{eq:Schrodinger:ham_cr}, the cubic Casimir invariant (compare with \eqref{eq:Schrodinger:C3}) is
+We now consider the LH algebra $\cH_{\omega}$ of the $\widehat{\cS}(1)$-LH system $\X$ on $T^{*} \R^{2}$, expressed on a basis $\set{v_{1}, \ldots, v_{6}}$ satisfying the brackets \eqref{eq:Schrodinger:ham_cr}.
+It admits a cubic Casimir invariant (compare with \eqref{eq:Schrodinger:C3}) given by